 - Concepts and Arguments in Sociology or a paper in statistics and research methods

-Your fourth paper can be in sociology or can be chosen from a range available in the other HSPS subjects, Archaeology (archaeology and biological anthropology options), History, History and Philosophy of Science, or Psychological and Behavioural Sciences.
+Your fourth paper can be in sociology or can be chosen from a range available in the other HSPS subjects, Archaeology, History, History and Philosophy of Science, or Psychological and Behavioural Sciences (PBS).

-- You choose three papers from a range of subjects in sociology and social theory (eg advanced social theory, media and culture, gender, war and revolution, modern capitalism, health and medicine, education, criminology).
+- You choose three papers from several sociology and social theory papers (eg media and culture, gender, war and revolution, modern capitalism, health and medicine, education, criminology).
 If you wish, you can offer a dissertation in place of one of these.

 - Your final paper can be another in sociology, one from another HSPS subject, or one from the Archaeology or Psychological and Behavioural Sciences courses.